nixworks/public/news/2016/05/30/index.md

 ##### Syrian peace process
 ### [Chief Syrian opposition negotiator of the High Negotiations Committee Mohammed Allush resigns over the failure of the UN-backed peace talks.
 Allush said that without any of the opposition demands met, peace talks were a "waste of time".
 In April, the HNC suspended talks with the Syrian government's delegation in Vienna. ](/news/2016/05/30/chief-syrian-opposition-negotiator-of-the-high-negotiations-committee-mohammed-allush-resigns-over-the-failure-of-the-un-backed-peace-talks.md)
-_Context: United Nations, Vienna, Syrian opposition, Syrian peace process, Syrian government_
+_Context: Syrian opposition, United Nations, Syrian government, Syrian peace process, Vienna_

 ##### Impeachment process against Brazilian President Dilma Rousseff
 ### [Fabiano Silveira, Minister for Transparency, Supervision and Control, resigns after leaked recordings suggested he tried to derail the Petrobras corruption investigation.
 This "anti-corruption" ministry was created on May 12, 2016, when Vice President Michel Temer was sworn in as acting president.
 The same tapes led to the resignation of Planning Minister Romero Juca last week. ](/news/2016/05/30/fabiano-silveira-minister-for-transparency-supervision-and-control-resigns-after-leaked-recordings-suggested-he-tried-to-derail-the-petro.md)
-_Context: Michel Temer, Fabiano Silveira, Petrobras, Impeachment process against Brazilian President Dilma Rousseff, Minister for Transparency, Supervision and Control, Planning Minister, Romero Juca, Vice President, Operation Car Wash_
+_Context: Minister for Transparency, Supervision and Control, Michel Temer, Romero Juca, Impeachment process against Brazilian President Dilma Rousseff, Fabiano Silveira, Petrobras, Planning Minister, Operation Car Wash, Vice President_

 ##### Haitian presidential election, 2015-16
 ### [A special verification panel recommends throwing out the results of the Haiti presidential election on October 25, 2015, because it appeared to be tainted by significant voter fraud. ](/news/2016/05/30/a-special-verification-panel-recommends-throwing-out-the-results-of-the-haiti-presidential-election-on-october-25-2015-because-it-appeared.md)